The Famous WordPress 5-Minute Installation For Non-Techies

 *** IMPORTANT ***

 In order to perform a manual WordPress installation, your web hosting account needs to provide you with access to MySQL database management features.
 Most cPanel hosting accounts provide this function.
-If you do not have access to MySQL databases, please contact your host, or get help from a professional.
+If you do not have access to MySQL databases, please contact your host, or get help from professionals.

 Also, please keep in mind that this is a tutorial for non-techies, so we have simplified the WordPress installation process by leaving out technical explanations of the process (you will still get the same results if you just follow the tutorial below).
 If you want the technical details, refer to the official WordPress documentation on how to perform a manual installation of WordPress here.

-Tutorial: Installing A WordPress Site Manually Using FTP
+Tutorial: Installing WordPress On Your Domain Name Using FTP

 There are 5 steps involved in the process of installing WordPress manually on your domain name: